SynisterSage/newww/replit.md

 - Authentication works with email + phone verification
 - Session management with 7-day expiry for members, 1-day for admin

+✓ **Debugging and Fixes Complete** (August 1, 2025):
+- Fixed database connection issues and TypeScript errors in storage implementation
+- Switched from memory storage to PostgreSQL database for persistent data
+- Fixed React navigation warnings (nested anchor tags in navigation components)
+- Resolved all LSP diagnostics and compilation errors
+- App is fully functional with database authentication and data persistence

 # User Preferences

 Preferred communication style: Simple, everyday language.